Oppenheim3r/Oppenheim3r.github.io/MANAGEMENT_GUIDE.md

 ### Adding a Blog Post
 1. Create a new .md file in `/blogs/security/` with descriptive name
-2. Add appropriate frontmatter if needed (title, date, tags, etc.)
+2. Add your content in markdown format
-3. Update the blog listing page to include the new post if needed
+3. Content will be accessible at: `https://oppenheim3r.github.io/blogs/security/<filename>.md`

 ### Adding a Research Paper
 1. Create a new .md file in `/research/` with descriptive name
-2. Add appropriate frontmatter
+2. Add your content in markdown format
-3. Update the research listing page to include the new paper if needed
+3. Content will be accessible at: `https://oppenheim3r.github.io/research/<filename>.md`

 ### Adding a Project
 1. Create a new .md file in `/projects/` with descriptive name
-2. Add appropriate frontmatter
+2. Add your content in markdown format
-3. Update the projects listing page to include the new project if needed
+3. Content will be accessible at: `https://oppenheim3r.github.io/projects/<filename>.md`

 ### Adding Images
 1. Place images in appropriate directories